-A flexible filler is best for repairing leather and vinyl upholstery that has:
+A flexible filler is needed to repair leather and vinyl upholstery that has:

 - cuts, holes, and tears (see video below);

-- rough, scaly or thinning areas where the suede is exposed;
+- rough, scaly or thinning areas where the suede is exposed (end of the video);

 - damaged piping or welting;